googlefonts/googlefonts.github.io/python.md

 called `.github/workflows/publish-release.yml`.
 (Copy the [example action](https://github.com/googlefonts/gftools/blob/main/.github/workflows/publish-release.yml) from `gftools` and modify as appropriate.)
 In addition to the basic build/test, this action will:

 * Create a new GitHub release every time a tag is pushed
-* Deploy the new release to Pypi.
+* Deploy the new release to PyPI.

-In order to make this work, you will need to enable "Trusted publishing" for the repository in [Pypi](https://pypi.org/manage/projects/).
+In order to make this work, you will need to enable "Trusted publishing" for the repository in [PyPI](https://pypi.org/manage/projects/).
 This enables the release automation to publish the package.

 ### Make a release